 Let’s talk about some examples of behavioral market segmentation.

 Let’s take the example of Youtube – although it does not sell a product to you it is a perfect example of personalized services.
-Whenever we regularly view videos on youtube it recommends similar other videos that we mostly like also.
+Whenever we regularly view videos on YouTube it recommends similar other videos that we mostly like.
 This is part of its personalized service.

-Similarly, all e-commerce companies track the activities i.e. behaviors of visitors and their registered customers, and present them the identical products that they have interacted with or purchased.
-Companies with it aim to increase sales -in fact, consumers are most likely to do repeat purchases when they see such products.
+Similarly, all e-commerce companies track the activities i.e. behaviors of visitors and their registered customers and present them the identical products that they have interacted with or purchased.
+Companies with it aim to increase sales -in fact, consumers are most likely to make repeat purchases when they see such products.